Pasu4/vedal-subathon-info/README.md

 Timestamps are based on the unofficial VOD archive on YouTube by [Neuro Archiver](https://youtube.com/@NArchiver).
 Information in this repository currently includes:

-- Timestamps for the ongoing 2025 subathon
+- Timestamps starting from the 2025 subathon
-- Content overview (i.e. what happened on what day) for the ongoing 2025 subathon
+- Content overview (i.e. what happened on what day) starting from the 2025 subathon
-- Subgoals for the ongoing 2025 subathon
+- Subgoals from the 2025 subathon

 I ([@Pasu4](https://github.com/Pasu4)) plan to add the following in the future once the subathon is finished, if I have the time: